 Ritual Apparel is a clothing brand founded on the principle of building strength through ritual.
-It offers everything from t-shirts to sports bras to bottoms, socks and even singlets and competition shirts.
+It offers everything from t-shirts to sports bras to bottoms, socks, singlets, and competition shirts.

-They have a handful of essential items that are readily replenished as well as seasonal designs that change over time.
-One way ritual stands out is through its dedication to contributing to the powerlifting community through thought-provoking blogs and even a podcast.
+They have a handful of essential items that are readily replenished, as well as seasonal designs that change over time.
+Ritual is dedicated to contributing to the powerlifting community through thought-provoking blogs.

 So, not only do they have some great designs, but they also care about your success as an athlete.

-Kinda Fit Kinda Fat is all about ensuring you feel good in your body no matter what stage in your fitness or strength journey you are on.
+Kinda Fit Kinda Fat is about ensuring you feel good in your body no matter what stage in your fitness or strength journey.
 They mostly carry t-shirts as well as some training shorts and outerwear.

-Rise is an athletic apparel brand that’s been around since 2014 and offers everything from tops and bottoms to even socks, hats and men’s boxers.
+Rise is an athletic apparel brand that’s been around since 2014 and offers everything from tops and bottoms to socks, hats, and men’s boxers.
 They also carry some lifting accessories like wrist wraps, straps and lifting belts so you can get everything you need in one place.

-The brand’s philosophy is to never stop dreaming and going after what you want and they themselves are looking to become a world leader in sports apparel.
+The brand’s philosophy is never to stop dreaming and going after what you want, and they are looking to become a world leader in sports apparel.

 Grrrl is all about women’s empowerment and freedom through their clothing brand.
-They often say their clothes won’t change the world but the women who wear them will.
-They carry both bottoms and tops, all appropriate for training, leisure or even work.
+They often say their clothes won’t change the world, but the women who wear them will.
+They carry bottoms and tops, all appropriate for training, leisure, or work.

-One of their athletes is Amenah Razhegi who is an IPL record holding powerlifter and has competed in Strongman and America’s Strongest Woman competitions as well.
+One of their athletes is Amenah Razhegi, an IPL record-holding powerlifter who has competed in Strongman and America’s Strongest Woman competitions.

 Medve Performance is a powerlifting apparel company specifically dedicated to creating bar grip shirts for both men and women.
-The shirt will ensure there is no slipping of the bar on your back or no shifting on the bench during your bench press.
+The shirt will prevent slipping off the bar on your back or shifting on the bench during your bench press.

-While the list is long, there truly are endless options for powerlifters all over the world to look good and move well both inside and outside the gym.
+While the list is long, there are endless options for powerlifters worldwide to look good and move well both inside and outside the gym.
 Depending on whether you’re looking for timeless basics or really unique designs that speak to your personal training philosophy, you are sure to find a clothing brand that will not disappoint you.

-The best part about shopping from these brands is knowing that you’re helping to support a community of like-minded people who are all about great performance and becoming the best version of yourself.
+The best part about shopping from these brands is knowing you’re helping support a community of like-minded people who are all about great performance and becoming the best version of yourself.